cpplibv/libv/LIBV-TODO.md

-libv.ui: automate MouseRegion update, request a component to be passed alongside the watcher, set a flag, if flag set, auto update in layout2 | only works if mouse region matches the component position and size, or if it does a separate pass | added a component based watcher BESIDE the current watcher one libv.ui: consolidate MouseInterest flags libv.ui: flags set in ctor -> parent might not get the relevant *child flags, check on propagation (self/child masks)
+libv.ui: automate MouseRegion update, request a component to be passed alongside the watcher, set a flag, if flag set, auto update in layout2 | only works if mouse region matches the component position and size, or if it does a separate pass | added a component based watcher BESIDE the current watcher one libv.ui: consolidate MouseInterest flags libv.ui: flags set in ctor -> parent might not get the relevant *child flags, check on propagation (self/child masks) libv.ui: component detach does not remove certain flags from parent, parent have to rescan child to determine correct flags

 --- STACK ------------------------------------------------------------------------------------------

+libv.ui: with capability oriented flags, the flags.reset should prompt reevaluation of flags in the parent ('set' part is taken care by flagAuto)

-libv.ui: component remove / detach does not remove certain flags from parent, parent have to rescan child to determine flags libv.ui: with event oriented flags, the flags.reset should be elevated into its own function and should unsub from such events libv.ui: with event oriented flags, the flags.set should be elevated into its own function and should sub from such events libv.ui: with capability oriented flags, the flags.reset should prompt reevaluation of flags in the parent
+libv.ui: with event oriented flags, the flags.reset should be elevated into its own function and should unsub from such events libv.ui: with event oriented flags, the flags.set should be elevated into its own function and should sub from such events

 libv.ui: pimpl ui context